-Each year the Office of Residential Education looks for responsible, motivated, organized students who want to develop strong communities within our residential communities!
-As Residential Education staff members you are expected to develop relationships with their peers, address and assist students with concerns, facilitate community building activities, and serve as educators helping their peers develop through the residential experience.
+Each year, the Office of Residential Education looks for responsible, motivated, organized students who want to develop strong communities within our residential spaces!
+As Residential Education student staff members, you are expected to develop relationships with your residents, address and assist students with concerns, facilitate community building activities, and serve as educators to help your peers grow as young adults through their residential experience.

-Becoming involved on campus as a Resident Assistant (RA), Community Advisor (CA), or Residence Coordinator (RC) provides you with the chance to learn from your peers and impact the lives of others.
-The professional staff, within the Office of Residential Education, approach their work as educators and seek to provide student staff with a rich learning experience.
+Becoming involved on campus as a Resident Assistant (RA), Community Advisor (CA), House Leader (HL), or Residence Coordinator (RC) provides you with the chance to learn from your peers and impact the lives of others.
+The Residential Education professional staff approach their work as educators and seek to provide student staff with a rich learning experience.

 As a Residential Education staff member you will be challenged to: